-Day 1 - outpatient Day 2 - inpatient Admission to the hospital Induction continues according to clinical routine at the study site.
-Method for induction Choice and change of method within the study protocol or decision to stop/pause induction may be made due to clinical routine, the clinician's judgement, and/or the woman's preference, however: Balloon catheter cannot be applied in case of PROM.
-Induction/augmentation of labour with oxytocin infusion may start earliest 4 hours after the last dosage of misoprostol due to the risk Treatment ,, Treatment Induction continues according clinical routine at the study site which may Angusta® include the same and/or other methods than specified in this protocol.
-Up to eight doses of 25 μg misoprostol , tablets taken orally no closer than 2 hours
+Day 1 - outpatient Day 2 - inpatient

+Admission to the hospital

+Induction continues according to clinical routine at the study site.

+Method for induction

+Choice and change of method within the sturinduction may be made due to clinical routin woman's preference, however: Balloon catheter cannot be applied in case or Induction/augmentation of labour with oxyto the last dosage of misoprostol due to the risk e, the clinician's judgement, and/or the FROM.
+Specin infusion may start earliest 4 hours after

+Treatment ,,

+Treatment Induction continues according clinical routine at the study site which may

+Angusta® include the same and/or other methods than specified in this protocol.

+Up to eight doses of 25 μg misoprostol ,

+tablets taken orally no closer than 2 hours